akualab/occult/README.md

 The typical use case is to process time series data.
 For example, in a data center, metrics can be processed to detect failures, degradation in performance, or any anomalies.
 A surveilance application may store images that need to be analyzed using computer vision algorithms.
-However, any application that involves lareg data sets can potentially be implemented using COAP.
+However, any application that involves large data sets can potentially be implemented using COAP.

 ## Design Goals